Towards Stochastic Inflation in Higher-Curvature Gravity

 [1]{#1} [1]{\langle #1 \rangle} [1]{\mathrm{#1}} {\hbox to\hsize{\vbox{ \monthyeardate\today}}}

 2.0cm

 \vglue.3in

 We study stochastic inflation in the presence of higher-curvature terms non-minimally coupled to the inflaton.
 Focusing on quadratic curvature invariants, we single out the Gauss--Bonnet term which is known to avoid ghosts, while having non-trivial effects on the background and scalar mode evolution when coupled to the scalar field.
 Stochastic Klein--Gordon and Langevin equations are derived in the presence of the Gauss--Bonnet coupling, and their slow-roll and ultra-slow-roll limits are studied.
-By using first-passage time method, scalar power spectrum is computed in these limits.
+By using first-passage time method, scalar power spectrum and PBH mass fraction are estimated in these limits.
 Stochastic evolution of a Gauss--Bonnet-coupled spectator field in de Sitter vacuum is also discussed.